-PHYSICAL DEMANDS N/A: Not Applicable F: Frequent $(30\%-70\%$ of the time) S: Seldom (1-10% of the time) C: Constant (Over 70% of the time) O: Occasional (10-30% of the time) WNL: Within Normal Limits (talking, hearing, etc.) STRENGTH: Sedentary ight Medium Heavy Very Heavy Frequenc v Comments Sitting F Utilizing desktop computer to complete administrative tasks, monitor ontaing 1 plant functions, completing paperwork such as daily log and log sheets, and talking on the phone.
+N/A: Not Applicable F: Frequent (30%-70% of the time) C: Constant (Over 70% of the time) O: Occasional (10-30% of the time) WNL: Within Normal Limits (talking, hearing, etc.) STRENGTH: Sedentary ight Medium Heavy Very Heavy Frequenc • • • • • • • • • • • • • • • • • • • • Sitting F Utilizing desktop computer to monitor plant functions, completing 5.00.00 paperwork such as daily log and log sheets, and talking on the phone.
 May sit on the floor while working on a specific project.
 Driving a vehicle in the immediate area of the IWTP, various field locations, or to the outside testing laboratory.
-Standing 0 Gathering samples, processing and testing water samples, completing various maintenance, repair, and fabrication tasks, talking with coworkers and vendors, and accessing various files, binders, or XX7_11 catalogs.
-Walking F Walking to and from various places in the IW IP to visit project sites, gather samples, conduct inspections, deliver water samples to courier, from truck at field locations.
-Walking may be over concrete, tile asphalt grass dirt mud or uneven ground Lifting (up to 10 pounds) F Lifting paperwork, sample jars and bottles (up to 1 gallon (8.5 lbs.)).
-Linning (up to 10 pounds) T water sample dipping stick, coolers with water samples, stopwatch, clipboard, paperwork, documents, logbook, telephone handset, 2-way radio, tools, keys, rakes and shovels, sections of pipe, smaller parts, components, and equipment, shop supplies, jars of chemicals, and PPE.
+Standing О Gathering samples, processing and testing water samples, completing various maintenance, repair, and fabrication tasks, talking with coworkers and vendors, and accessing various files, binders, or W/ 11 ' Г catalogs.
+Walking F Walking to and from various places in the IWTP to gather samples, conduct inspections, deliver water samples to courier, walking to adjacent shop/pump station building, and walking to and from truck at field locations.
+Walking may be over concrete, tile, asphalt, grass, dirt, mud, or uneven ground.
+Lifting (up to 10 pounds) F Lifting sample jars and bottles (up to 1 gallon (8.5 lbs.)), water sample dipping stick, coolers with water samples, stopwatch, clipboard, paperwork, documents, logbook, telephone handset, 2-way radio, tools, keys, rakes and shovels, sections of pipe, smaller parts, components, and equipment, shop supplies, jars of chemicals, and PPE.
 Lifting (10 to 100 pounds) S Lifting tool bags and boxes (15 to 35 lbs.), 5 gallon containers/buckets of chemicals and water (up to 50 lbs.), larger tools, ladders, motors, pumps, and other system components, sections of larger pipe, and fire hose.
 Note: Proactive efforts are encouraged to limit the amount of lifting required.
-Wheels are added to items to help eliminate the need onto a wheeled cart or into a truck which is then used to transport items.
+Wheels are added to items to help eliminate the need to lift and carry items (such as on welding equipment), items are lifted onto a wheeled cart or into a truck, which is then used to transport items.
 Lifting devices (such as a forklift, overhead hoist, and crane) are used to lift heavy objects to mitigate lifting demands.
-On an infrequent basis, the Foreman may need to lift a large valve or system component (up to 80 lbs.), reposition a miter bandsaw in the shop (approx. 100 lbs.), move a confined space blower (70 lbs.), assist with loading a generator into a truck (75 lbs. with team lift), or move a confined space hoist and winch (up to 100 lbs.).
-Carrying (up to 10 pounds) F Carrying paperwork, sample jars and bottles (up to 1 gallon (8.5 lbs.)), water sample dipping stick, coolers with water samples, stopwatch, cuppoard, paperwork, documents, 2-way radio, tools, keys, rakes and showers, sections of pipe, smaller parts, components, and equipment, shop supplies, jais of chemicals, and FFE.
+On an infrequent basis, an Operator may need to lift a large valve or system component (up to 80 lbs.), reposition a miter bandsaw in the shop (approx. 100 lbs.), move a confined space blower (70 lbs.), assist with loading a generator into a truck (75 lbs. with team lift), or move a Carrying (up to 10 pounds) F confined space hoist and winch (up to 100 lbs.).
+Carrying sample jars and bottles (up to 1 gallon (8.5 lbs.)), water sample carrying (up to 10 pounds) 1 dipping stick, coolers with water samples, stopwatch, clipboard, paperwork, documents, 2-way radio, tools, keys, rakes and shovels, sections of pipe, smaller parts, components, and equipment, shop supplies, jars of chemicals, and PPE.